Václav Jurečka

-Václav Jurečka (born 26 June 1994) is a Czech professional footballer who plays as a forward for Turkish Süper Lig club Çaykur Rizespor and the Czech Republic national football team.
+Václav Jurečka (born 26 June 1994) is a Czech professional footballer who plays as a forward for Czech First League club Baník Ostrava and the Czech Republic national football team.

 Club career

 At the 2016–17 Czech Cup, Jurečka scored five goals, becoming the top scorer of Opava.
 On 26 April 2017, he scored the second goal in Opava's 2–0 victory at Mladá Boleslav in the semi-finals, helping his Second League team to defeat their fourth First League opponents in a row and advance to the cup final for the first time in club history.

 On 6 January 2020, Jurečka signed with Slovácko.
 He made his league debut on 22 February in a goalless draw against FK Mladá Boleslav.
 Jurečka scored his first league goal 27 June in a 1–2 loss against Bohemians 1905.
 On 30 April 2022, he scored his first league hat-trick in a 3–1 victory against Baník Ostrava.

 On 4 June 2022, Jurečka signed with Slavia Prague.
 He scored four goals in a 6–0 victory against Bohemians 1905.
 In the 2023–24 Czech First League, Jurečka became the season's top scorer of Czech First League against Mlada Boleslav.

 On 13 September 2024, Jurečka signed a two-year contract with Turkish club Çaykur Rizespor with option for another year.

+On 2 January 2026, Jurečka signed a contract with Baník Ostrava.